-6.1.2 The material used for the manufacture of gas cylinders shall be steel, other than rimming quality, with non-ageing properties, and shall be fully killed with aluminium and/or silicon.
+- a) internationally recognized cylinder steels; - b) nationally recognized cylinder steels; - c) new cylinder steels resulting from technical progress. - 6.1.2 The material used for the manufacture of gas cylinders shall be steel, other than rimming quality, with non-ageing properties, and shall be fully killed with aluminium and/or silicon.
+If only aluminium is used for killing, the metallic aluminium content shall be at least 0,015 %.

-In cases where examination of this non-ageing property is required by the customer, the criteria by which it is to be specified should be agreed with the customer and inserted in the order.
+Where examination of this non-ageing property is required by the customer, the criteria by which it is to be specified should be agreed with the customer and inserted in the order.

-- 6.1.3 The cylinder manufacturer shall establish means to identify the cylinders with the cast of steel from which they are made. - 6.1.4 Grades of steel used for cylinder manufacture shall be compatible with the intended gas service, e.g. corrosive gases and embrittling gases (see ISO 11114-1). - 6.1.5 Wherever continuously cast billet material is used, the manufacturer shall ensure that there are no deleterious imperfections (porosity) in the material to be used for making cylinders (see 9.2.3).
+- 6.1.3 The cylinder manufacturer shall establish means to identify the cylinders with the cast of steel from which they are made. - 6.1.4 Grades of steel used for cylinder manufacture shall be compatible with the intended gas service, e.g. corrosive gases, embrittling gases (see ISO 11114-1 and ISO 11114-4). - 6.1.5 Wherever continuously cast billet material is used, the manufacturer shall ensure that there are no deleterious imperfections (porosity) in the material to be used for making cylinders (see 9.2.6).